 The New Zealand Veterinary Nursing Association Executive is made up of a group of dedicated individuals who are passionate about veterinary nursing.
-The Council consists of Officers and general council members who are elected to their positions at AGM.
+The Committee consists of Officers and general committee members who are elected to their positions at AGM.
 Executive members must be full members of NZVNA.

 Being an Executive member requires commitment.
 The Executive meets at least four times a year, sometimes over a two-day weekend period, with monthly Skype meetings.
 Attendance at Conference is also expected.
 The positions are all honorary.
 At Executive meetings the main topic of discussion is Conference, but any item of relevance to vet nurses is discussed in depth, together with an update of the Business Plan